 LOUISVILLE – On the heels of the Big Tent conference in St. Louis, the ongoing PC(USA) Facing Racism campaign has released resources from the event with the theme “Race, Reconciliation and Reformation.”
 The conference emphasized the hope of the gospel and its power to transform society in our current cultural context marked by anxiety, racial division, political animosity and economic inequality.

-The call to action for this installment asks congregations, mid councils and Presbyterian-affiliated organizations to plan educational events using Big Tent resources including Eric D. Barreto’s Bible study, J. Herbert Nelson II’s sermon When Our Backs Are Against the Wall, and Christine Hong’s sermon on the Parable of the Sower.
+The call to action for this installment asks congregations, mid councils and Presbyterian-affiliated organizations to plan educational events using Big Tent resources including Eric D. Barreto’s Bible study, the Rev. Dr. J. Herbert Nelson, II’s sermon When Our Backs Are Against the Wall, and Christine Hong’s sermon on the Parable of the Sower.

 The study guide, titled “Shifting Accountability for Racial Ethnic Ministries in the PC(USA) from Variety to Equity,” is meant to help Presbyterians engage in conversations to end structural racism and move toward racial equity in the church and in our society.